 The Professional Practice and Work Experience File, as in Professional Practice and Work Experience 1 and Professional Practice and Work Experience 2, is also used in this module.
-The file will consist of evidence of the assignments, lectures, discussions and activities included in the module which students are required to respond to.
+The file will consist of evidence of the assignments, lectures, discussions and activities included in the module which students are required to respond to and the Work Experience document.
 It provides a place for students to collate and reflect on the material and ideas they are finding and being introduced to through the module.
 It supports the production of their personal progression plan / exit strategy and must contain evidence from their individual presentation.

-Individual Feedback Presentation
+Individual Feedback Presentation:

 Students will give a visual and/or textual presentation to their tutors and tutor group mid-way through the module.
-Students will select visual and/or textual material which best represents their practice and research methods and give a 10 minute presentation to include Q+A.
+Students will select visual and/or textual material which best represents their practice and research methods and give a 10 minute presentation to include question and answer.